7Robert/PyBittrex/README.md

 Order: shows all orders in the order book filtered by price, highlighting orders with a big quantity.

-Spread: calculates the spread of the order book among the first 10 orders of each book
+Spread: calculates the spread of the order book among the first 10 orders of each book.

 Buscar_ordenes: Shows orders of the order book filtered for a specific price.